zilishen/documentation/content/nginx/deployment-guides/load-balance-third-party/apache-tomcat.md

 With the IP Hash algorithm, for each request a hash based on the client's IP address is calculated and associated with one of the upstream servers.
 All requests with that hash are sent to that server, thus establishing session persistence.

 If the client has an IPv6 address, the hash is based on the entire address.
-If it has an IPv4 address, the hash is based on just the first three octets of the address.
-This is designed to optimize for ISP clients that are assigned IP addresses dynamically from a subnetwork (/24) range.
+For IPv4, the hash is based on the first three octets.
+This approach is optimized for ISP clients with dynamically assigned IP addresses from a subnetwork (/24) range.
 However, it is not effective in these cases:

 - The majority of the traffic to your site is coming from one forward proxy or from clients on the same /24 network, because in that case IP Hash maps all clients to the same server.